August 19, 2014

 Terrific TerritoriesDeb Cooley & Ken Tuminia, Day Coordinators

-Lee LaFollette, a local photographer, will hold a workshop in the Activities Tent giving tips on how to take photos of kites.
-This is located on the north side of the Bolstad approach across from the flagpole and next door to the First Aid Tent.
+Lee LaFollette, a local photographer, will hold a workshop giving tips on how to take good pictures of kites in the Activities Tent.
+This is located on the north side of the Bolstad approach across from the flagpole.

 11:00a.m., Field A

 During this event, different types of kites will be flown together in one area.
 The idea is to present a pleasant visual display in the sky by putting up many kites of a designated type at the same time.
 Some of the categories lend themselves to allowing a visual pun to occur in the air.
 A point will be given for each kite flown that fits the category.
 Points will be credited toward winning the Top Team Banner.
 There will be 20 to 30 minutes dedicated to flying each type of kite, depending on the number of participants.
 Field crews will begin counting five minutes after the scheduled start time.
 Flyers are requested to fly their kites until the announcement is made that all kites have been counted.
 Ten minutes between categories will be allowed to provide time for assembling and disassembling kites.